Skip to contents

 date.breaks

 Number of major x-axis intervals to use.
 The function will try and choose a sensible number of dates/times as well as formatting the date/time appropriately to the range being considered.
-This does not always work as desired automatically.
-The user can therefore increase or decrease the number of intervals by adjusting the value of date.breaks up or down.
+The user can override this behaviour by adjusting the value of date.breaks up or down.

 date.format

 This option controls the date format on the x-axis.
-While timePlot() generally sets the date format sensibly there can be some situations where the user wishes to have more control.
+A sensible format is chosen by default, but the user can set date.format to override this.
 For format types see strptime().
 For example, to format the date like "Jan-2012" set date.format = "\%b-\%Y".

 auto.text